sj-edon/MuskPlays-Spammer/README.md

 # 🐘 MuskPlays Spammer / Mammoth Extinction
 ### Because scammers shouldn’t get to have nice things

 We live in an era where some folks genuinely believe billionaires teamed up to create an online casino, and then act surprised when their life savings mysteriously evaporate into a crypto wallet registered in a country no one can point to on a map.

-Meanwhile, the phishing crews that operate these webites sit behind their dollar-store dashboards pretending to run a “customer support center,” sipping instant coffee and waiting for the next victim to stumble in.

-This little script exists as a reminder that the internet is still a battlefield — and the scammers aren’t the only ones with scripts.
+This little script exists as a reminder that the internet is still a battlefield.
+But the scammers aren’t the only ones with scripts.

 ---

 ## 🚀 What This Thing Does
-This project is a fully asynchronous load-testing tool designed to stress test an HTTP endpoint with dynamic concurrency, adaptive throttling, and enough meme energy to break down poorly built scam panels.
+This project is a fully asynchronous tool designed to stress test an HTTP endpoint with dynamic concurrency, adaptive throttling, and enough power to entirely shut down poorly built scam panels.

-It sends repeated POST requests with configurable payloads, adjusts concurrency based on latency, tracks status codes, and generally behaves like a caffeinated raccoon hammering on a keyboard.
+It sends repeated POST requests with configurable payloads, adjusts concurrency based on latency, tracks status codes.

-Use it responsibly:
-**Run it against your own systems, your own test environments, your own stink-bait honeypots.**
-Don't point it at anything you don’t have permission to test unless you enjoy government-issued fashion.

 ---